menashabs/MosquitoBiteMyth_Analysis/README.md

 # MythAnalysis_LogisticRegression

-Under this project,
-A myth about mosquito bites and HIV is analysed
+Under this project, a myth about mosquito bites and HIV is analysed

-Main statistical technique used,
+Main statistical technique used is Logistic Regression
-Logistic Regression